opencadc-metadata-curation/collection2caom2/README.md

 Location: tests
 Date: 2020-03-18T17:16:08.540069
 Execution Time: 3.98 s
     Number of Inputs: 1
+ Number of Successes: 0
   Number of Timeouts: 0
    Number of Retries: 1
     Number of Errors: 1
+Number of Rejections: 0
 ********************************
 ```